Skip to content

 Longer context for cheap.
 GPT-4.1 has 1M context at competitive pricing.
 Anthropic’s 200K is workable but smaller.

-The 358-upvote r/ChatGPTCoding “Value of $200/month AI users” thread reflects the heavy-user reality: serious coding users are spending $100-300/month total across both providers + subscription tiers.
-The cost question isn’t “which is cheaper per token” — it’s “which combination delivers the value at the right total cost.”
+“Value of $200/month AI users” (358 ups) reflects the heavy-user reality across both providers: serious coding users are spending $100 to $300 per month total across both providers plus subscription tiers.
+The cost question is not “which is cheaper per token” — it is “which combination delivers the value at the right total cost.”

-The 118-upvote “Anthropic is lagging on cheap fast models” thread captures the real Anthropic weakness — Haiku is competitive but not cheap-tier-dominant.
+A parallel “Anthropic is lagging on cheap fast models” thread (118 ups) captures the real Anthropic weakness — Haiku is competitive but not cheap-tier-dominant.
 OpenAI’s mini tier is the best in class for bulk work.

-The 148-upvote “PSA for anyone using Cursor — wasting most of your AI requests” thread is the canonical “you’re paying for tokens you don’t need” piece — pointing out that wrapping AI in IDE tools often burns tokens on things that don’t need premium models.
+The “PSA for anyone using Cursor — wasting most of your AI requests” thread (148 ups) is the canonical “you are paying for tokens you do not need” piece, pointing out that wrapping AI in IDE tools often burns tokens on things that do not need premium models.

 The working multi-provider pattern

-1. Claude 3.7 Sonnet via Anthropic API or Claude Pro for default coding work
+1. Claude 3.7 Sonnet via Anthropic API for default coding work (with Pro/Max as a cheaper-up-to-the-cap backstop)

-2. GPT-4o-mini via OpenAI API for bulk / cheap routing (the cheapest credible “good enough” model)
+2. GPT-4o-mini via OpenAI API for bulk and cheap routing (the cheapest credible “good enough” model)

 3. DeepSeek V3 via DeepSeek API for cost-conscious bulk where China-hosting is acceptable

-4. OpenAI o-series for hard reasoning when speed isn’t the goal
+4. OpenAI o-series for hard reasoning when speed is not the goal

 5. Gemini 2.5 Pro for long-context analysis

-Total monthly spend for a heavy user: $50-200/month across providers.
-The pattern wins because each model handles what it’s best at — no single-provider strategy lands as well.
+Total monthly spend for a heavy user: $50 to $200 per month across providers.
+The pattern wins because each model handles what it is best at — no single-provider strategy lands as well, especially with Anthropic’s weekly cap forcing a fallback path anyway.

 The pricing tier comparison